tangtang95/mercurio_project/README.md

     - ``` pip install scrapyd ```
     - ``` pip install git+https://github.com/scrapy/scrapyd-client ```

+## To read before writing report
+- Write each sentence on a separete line.
+This minimazes merge conflicts.
+- Split different chapters into their own files and call them with \include{file} command.

 ## How to deploy the scrapy project:
 1. through the shell go to the scrapingProject folder inside mercurio_project
 2. run the server (check scrapy.cfg for the server ip) with the command "scrapyd"